Sirius-A/sv-restaurant-zug-bot/README.md

     $ node index.js
     ```

-4. Once you’re satisfied with the behavior, commit all your files and deploy the app to a node hoster of your choice.
+4. Once you’re satisfied with the behavior, commit all your files and deploy the app to a node provider of your choice.
+Below are the steps required  for Heroku.
-Heroku

     ```
     $ heroku create